iamlost127/codeday-ml-ci-cd/README.md

 ### 1. Background
 In the pre-agile era, software teams worked on projects/features for months with a predetermined day in mind for integration and deployment.
 This process led to some major problems
 * Integrating months of work by multiple teams lead to a large number of merge conflicts
-* multiple features developed by different teams might not be compatible with each other and this fact remains unknown until the very end
+* multiple features developed by different teams over a long of time are sometimes incompatible with each other and this fact remains unknown until the very end

 ### 2.How were these problems addressed.